Make some Red Radish Salsa and Other Great Ways to Eat Radishes

-Fall is a great time to plant some radishes because they are quick growing vegetables for your garden.
+Fall is a great time to plant and eat some red radishes because they are quick growing vegetables for your garden.
 Radishes were once only used around my house to make radish roses or add to salads.
 I honestly, I did not love them but felt obligated to eat them since someone who I loved grew them.
 I now realize it was not the radishes but how I prepared that made them boring and a chore to eat.

 Radishes are low in calories and high in fiber so they one healthy way to lose weight.
 They are in the cruciferous family so they have anti-cancer properties too!
 Radishes take only 3 weeks from garden to table so you can have several crops of radishes each year and they are a local produce that can be available throughout the year.